Official US Government Icon

 In what ways are rural areas and urban areas treated differently?

 DOT will take into consideration rural areas and creating a geographically diverse set of awardees when determining Implementation Grant awards.
-There are no specific set-aside amounts rural and/or Tribal areas.
+There are no specific set-aside amounts for rural and/or Tribal areas.

 If we receive an Implementation Grant, do we need to follow State and Federal design standards for infrastructure safety projects?